Democratic Republic Of The Congo Travel Information

 GMT +1 in the west (Kinshasa) and GMT +2 in the east.

 Electrical current is 220 volts, 50Hz.
 Various plugs are in use, but two-pin attachment plugs and round pin plugs with grounding are common.

 French is the official language, but Lingala, Kingwana, Kikongo and Tshiluba are also spoken.

 There is a significant malaria risk throughout the country, and advice should be sought in advance about preventive measures.
 HIV/AIDS is prevalent.
 Rabies is common to the DRC, and monkeypox occurs, which is a virus usually transmitted to humans from infected ground squirrels and rodents.
 Regular outbreaks of pneumonic plague also occur, particularly in the district of Ituri, and is fatal if left untreated.
 The country has also experienced a number of ebola outbreaks over the last decade.

 The Centre Prive d'Urgence (CPU) clinic in Kinshasa is able to cope with basic health problems and to stabilise a patient after serious accidents.
 However, medical evacuation to South Africa (or elsewhere) would be advised as soon as possible.
 Outside Kinshasa, western standard medical facilities are practically non-existent.
 Visitors are advised to take their own basic medical supplies with them, as medicines are in short supply.
 Medical insurance with provision for emergency air evacuation is essential for visitors.

 A 10 percent service charge is included in restaurant and hotel bills and further tipping is unnecessary.
-In general, tipping (known as 'Mahtabish' or 'something extra') is a way of life and it is routine to give some small change for all services.
+In general, tipping ( Mahtabish, meaning 'something extra') is expected.